 P.O.
 Box 95005

 Phone: (402) 471-2847

-The CHI Health School of Radiologic Technology is licensed and authorized by the State of Nebraska Department of Education to grant an Associate of Applied Science in Radiologic Technology degree and approved for veterans' and other eligible persons' benefits.
+The CHI Health School of Radiologic Technology is licensed and authorized on an annual basis by the State of Nebraska Department of Education to grant an Associate of Applied Science in Radiologic Technology degree and approved for veterans' and other eligible persons' benefits.

 Program Director, PPCSVE

 Lincoln NE 68509-4987

 The School is fully accredited, for a period of 5 years (2020-2025), by the Joint Review Committee on Education in Radiologic Technology (JRCERT.)

 Chicago, IL 60606